male customer and salesman with clipboard showing wheel tires at car repair service or auto store

 The apparel industry has a major waste issue on its hands.
 Less than 1% of used garments are converted into new ones.
 100 billion items of clothing are manufactured every year, and upwards of 50 billion of them are incinerated or sent to landfills within 12 months.5

-Returns also play a role in the industry’s environmental impact, as very few returns actually go back on store shelves.
-Return shipping costs, out-of-season merchandise, inspection costs, and repackaging fees translate into many retailers dumping the merchandise into discounters or landfills.
+Returns also play a role in the industry’s environmental impact as very few returns actually go back on store shelves.
+Return shipping costs, out-of-season merchandise, inspection costs, and repackaging fees translate into many retailers dumping the merchandise to discounters or landfills.

 Now, brands are trying to avoid their own fashion faux pas by pledging to reduce their environmental impact.
 Hennes & Mauritz (H&M) Chief Executive Helena Helmersson told climate-action group Race to Zero in October that there needs to be a “different approach to how fashion is designed, made and used.”

-41% of online adults in the US prefer to buy environmentally sustainable products.
-Climate Neutral, one of the largest certifying organizations, just announced that it has approved 338 products to tout its logo on their labels and packaging.6 Brands include Allbirds and REI.
+Deloitte reports that a third of consumers look for brands with strong sustainable (34%) and ethical (30%) credentials.
+Climate Neutral, one of the largest certifying organisations, just announced that it had approved 338 products to tout its logo on their labels and packaging6.
+Brands include Allbirds and REI.
 Mars is taking the bold step of having all lines of its dog food plus most edible products certified as carbon neutral by 2025.

-Sustainability initiatives and understanding a retailer’s environmental impact can influence a consumer’s brand awareness and loyalty.
-Retailers should strongly consider implementing plans to reduce their carbon footprint and environmental impact.
+Retail sustainability initiatives and an understanding of a retailer’s environmental impact can influence a consumer’s brand awareness and loyalty.
+Retailers should strongly consider implementing plans that focus on reducing their carbon footprint and overall environmental impact.

-The Rise of Upcycling: Good for Customers, Brands, Retailers & The Planet
+The Rise of Upcycling and Rental: Good for Customers, Brands, Retailers & The Planet

-Environmental concerns and consumer demand lead brands towards upcycling and more circular product lines.
-Second-hand shopping can help retailers bring back the fun factor while growing sales.
+Environmental concerns plus consumer demand are leading brands towards upcycling and more circular product lines.
+Second-hand shopping and retail rental schemes can help retailers bring back the fun factor while growing sales.
 Research also shows that there is growing interest in recycled clothes.
-The secondhand market is estimated to reach $53 billion by 2023, with the industry growing 11 times faster than traditional retail.7
+It’s estimated that the secondhand market will reach $53 billion by 2023 with the industry growing 11 times faster than traditional retail.7

-For instance, online consignment and thrift store brand thredUP has inked deals with Macy’s, JCPenney, and Walmart – bringing the scavenger hunt appeal to the shopping experience.
-Retailers themselves are also walking into the space with Lululemon, Nike, REI, and John Fluevog (the Fluemarket), setting up an online shopping experience for those interested in pre-loved items.
+Retailers themselves are also walking into the space with Lululemon, Nike and ASOS setting up an online shopping experience for those interested in pre-loved items.

-Personalization is often touted as an online retailer’s secret weapon for customer loyalty, but it also works for the in-store experience.
-Sephora, for example, offers in-store makeovers that are the epitome of personalized product recommendations.
-Grocers, too, use personalization by tracking purchases and making recommendations for similar items based on customer data and customer behavior, then increase their attachment rate with coupons sent to customers via their brand loyalty program.
+Personalisation is often touted as an online retailer’s secret weapon for customer loyalty, but it works for the in-store experience as well.
+Supermarkets commonly use personalisation by tracking purchases and making recommendations for similar items, then increase their attachment rate with coupons sent to customers via their brand loyalty program.

 Interested in learning more about how you can improve the post-purchase experience for your customers?
 Check out our post for more ideas.